 For many people, visiting the Mediterranean is a once-in-a-lifetime experience.
 But with so much to see and (typically) a limited amount of time to take it all in, maximizing your Mediterranean vacation is a must.

-Learn why the fall months are, without a doubt, one of the best times of year to cruise the Mediterranean.
+Learn why September and October is, without a doubt, the best time of year to cruise the Mediterranean.
 The perfect mix of cosmopolitan cities and medieval towns, big and small islands, sandy beaches and rugged coastlines, ancient sites and modern marvels—a fall Mediterranean cruise is one of the best vacation values in travel.

 Island-hopping via cruise ship is the ideal way to see the Greek Isles.

 Since planning a vacation is often dictated by factors beyond your control—from budgets to big events, the crowds to the cruise line's itineraries or the amount of time off you have to others you're traveling with—the Mediterranean is one of those picture perfect places that can actually be enjoyed year-round.

 Cinque Terre in Italy is one of the most colorful cities in the world.

 If you have the freedom to choose when to cruise, here's why our experts believe experiencing the Mediterranean in the fall months makes the most sense.